 It seems everywhere one looks, there is something wrong with any food he eats.
 So, this being said, it’s a good idea to have in mind limiting his exposure to foods known to cause ‘potential’ health problems.
 But, as with arsenic in rice, we still need to eat something.
 But, you don’t need a complicated diet with a large variety of food.
 Just pick a few that are good for you that you love, then repeat.
 And, keep repeating.

 ‘For example, I love potatoes more than just about any plant based whole food.
 Most of the time, I eat fried potatoes in the morning and a baked potato at dinner.
-I have found nothing better to satisfy my appetite than adding rice and potatoes’ ~ your author
+I have found nothing better to satisfy my appetite than adding rice and potatoes.
+But, have dropped rice because of arsenic and other toxins it so efficiently extracts from the soil it’s grown in’ ~ your author

 Be sure to read all labels on processed and refined foods you buy so you know what’s in them.
 How I get around that is I cook everything I eat from scratch.
 Try some of my recipes, here.